1985 film directed by Peter Weir and starring Harrison Ford

 - Put Down Your Gun and Step Away: Done twice.
 First by Schaeffer to Book when he has Rachel hostage, and later by the Amish to Schaeffer.
 Surprisingly it works, and Schaeffer is shamed into surrendering after realizing he can't actually kill Samuel.

-- Searching the Stalls / Indy Hat Roll
+- Searching the Stalls / Indy Hat Roll: The bathroom scene that sets up the plot.

 - Scary Black Man: McFee.